ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

-**Silence needs to be readable, and here it now is.** Every detector in the category exposes a public `inputsUnavailable` field — `TransportDelayDetector` and `TransportLossDetector` when their measurement is absent, `BlockedTransportDetector` when neither transport nor candidate-pair bitrates were reported for a transport it could otherwise have judged, and the two capacity detectors when the bandwidth estimate or the jitter buffer counters they judge are not reported.
+**Silence needs to be readable, and here it now is.** Every detector in the category exposes a public `inputsUnavailable` field — `TransportDelayDetector` and `TransportLossDetector` when their measurement is absent, the `Blocked*` classes when neither our own send counters nor the candidate-pair bitrates were reported for a transport it could otherwise have judged, and the two capacity detectors when the bandwidth estimate or the jitter buffer counters they judge are not reported.
 See